Anthony Layoun

-Anthony Layoun (born 7 February 1997) is a Lebanon international rugby league footballer who plays for the Mount Pritchard Mounties in the Canterbury Cup NSW.
+Anthony Layoun (born 7 February 1997) is a Lebanon international rugby league footballer who plays for St Mary's Saints in the Ron Massey Cup.

 He was selected to represent the Lebanon in the 2017 Rugby League World Cup.

 Playing career

 Layoun played his junior rugby league with Merrylands Maulers and Wentworthville Magpies and represented the Australian Schoolboys under-15s team in 2012.

-Layoun played in the Eels 2017 Under 20s grand final loss to Manly Sea Eagles 20-16.
+Layoun played in the Eels 2017 Under 20s grand final loss to Manly Warringah Sea Eagles 20–16.